pbutarbutar/game_currency/README.md

 After 2 steps runing completed
 Port Expose : 8083 and apps already can to using

-All endpoit there is already to use,
+All endpoint there is already to use.
+How to use enpdoint please follow like below,
 1. localhost:8083/login {POST}
     payloads in the body should json format
      {